-Nevertheless, even with these assumptions, the stopping of a single process at an inopportune time can cause any distributed commit protocol to fail to reach agreement Thus, this important problem has no robust solution without further assumptions about the computing environment or still greater restrictions on the kind of failures to be tolerated!
+In this paper, we show the surprising result that no completely asynchronous consensus protocol can tolerate even a single unannounced process death.
+We do not consider Byzantine failures, and we assume that the message system is reliable-it delivers all messages correctly and exactly once.
+Nevertheless, even with these assumptions, the stopping of a single process at an inopportune time can cause any distributed commit protocol to fail to reach agreement.
+Thus, this important problem has no robust solution without further assumptions about the computing environment or still greater restrictions on the kind of failures to be tolerated!

-Crucial to our proof is that processing is completely asynchronous, that is, we make no assumptions about the relative speeds of processes nor about the delay time in delivering a message We also assume that processes do not have access to synchronized clocks, so algorithms based on timeouts, for example, cannot be used (In particular, the solutions in [DS1] are not applicable) Finally, we do not postulate the ability to detect the death of a process, so it is impossible for one process to tell whether another has died (stopped entirely) or is just running very slowly
+Crucial to our proof is that processing is completely asynchronous; that is, we make no assumptions about the relative speeds of processes or about the delay time in delivering a message.
+We also assume that processes do not have access to synchronized clocks, so algorithms based on time-outs, for example, cannot be used.
+(In particular, the solutions in [6] are not applicable.)
+Finally, we do not postulate the ability to detect the death of a process, so it is impossible for one process to tell whether another has died (stopped entirely) or is just running very slowly.

-Our impossibility result applies to even a very weak form of the consensus problem Assume every process starts with an initial value in $\{0, 1\}$ A nonfaulty process decides on a value in $\{0, 1\}$ by entering an appropriate decision state All nonfaulty processes which decide are required to choose the same value For the purpose of the impossibility proof, we require only that some process eventually make a decision (Of course, any algorithm of interest would require that all nonfaulty processes make a decision) The trivial solution in which, say, 0 is always chosen is ruled out by stipulating that both 0 and 1 are possible decision values, although perhaps for different initial configurations
+Our impossibility result applies to even a very weak form of the consensus problem.
+Assume that every process starts with an initial value in $\{0, 1\}$ .
+A nonfaulty process decides on a value in $\{0, 1\}$ by entering an appropriate decision state.
+All nonfaulty processes that make a decision are required to choose the same value.
+For the purpose of the impossibility proof, we require only that some process eventually make a decision.
+(Of course, any algorithm of interest would require that all nonfaulty processes make a decision.)
+The trivial solution in which, say, 0 is always chosen is ruled out by stipulating that both 0 and 1 are possible decision values, although perhaps for different initial configurations.

-Our system model is rather strong so as to make our impossibility proof as widely applicable as possible Processes are modelled as automata (with possibly infinitely many states) which communicate by means of messages In one atomic step, a process can attempt to receive a message, perform local computation based on whether or not a message was delivered to it and if so on which one, and send an arbitrary but finite set of messages to other processes In particular, an "atomic broadcast" capability is assumed, so a process can send the same message in one step to all other processes with the knowledge that if any nonfaulty processes will Every message is eventually delivered as long as the destination process makes infinitely many attempts to receive, but messages can be delayed arbitrarily long and delivered out of order
+Our system model is rather strong so as to make our impossibility proof as widely applicable as possible.
+Processes are modeled as automata (with possibly infinitely many states) that communicate by means of messages.
+In one atomic step, a process can attempt to receive a message, perform local computation on the basis of whether or not a message was delivered to it (and if so, which one), and send an arbitrary but finite set of messages to other processes.
+In particular, an "atomic broadcast" capability is assumed, so a process can send the same message in one step to all other processes with the knowledge that if any nonfaulty process receives the message, then all the nonfaulty processes will.
+Every message is eventually delivered as long as the destination process makes infinitely many attempts to receive, but messages can be delayed, arbitrarily long, and delivered out of order.

-The asynchronous commit protocols in current use all seem to have a "window of vulnerability" an interval of time during the execution of the algorithm in which the delay or inaccessibility of a single process can cause the entire algorithm to wait indefinitely.
-It follows from our impossibility result that every commit protocol has such a "window", confirming a widely-believed tenet in the folklore
+The asynchronous commit protocols in current use all seem to have a "window of vulnerability"-an interval of time during the execution of the algorithm in which the delay or inaccessibility of a single process can cause the entire algorithm to wait indefinitely.
+It follows from our impossibility result that every commit protocol has such a "window," confirming a widely believed tenet in the folklore.